tuckert23/final_project/README.md

 This left us with a data set with more than 20 features and 225 examples.

 ## Feature Scaling
 For feature scaling, we decided to use both Sci-Kit Learn scaling techniques as well as L2 regularization.
+As seen in the EDA, the effect of scalers on outliers can already be captured by standard and min-max scalers, so we apply these two scalers to the data first.
 L2 regularization is implemented in the feature_scaling.ipynb notebook.

 ## Dimensionality Reduction
 We decided to try out both RF feature elimination and PCA.
+For feature selection using random forest, we first applied the standard and min-max scalers to normalize and standardize the dataset.
+Then we used a random tree regressor on the data with 80-20 train-test split, and printed out the feature importances obtained by the RF.
+We ranked the 20 features by feature importance, and applied the threshold of 0.01 to the features to get the 8 most relevant ones.